 Here is Google’s standpoint now, as expressed by Extensions Platform product manager James Wagner:

 Google requires extension submissions with exact information on what the extension will provide to the user.
-Apart from that additional and precise data, developers must leave some kind of contact information for potential bugs, as well as a website that may explain the extension in more detail.
+Apart from that additional and precise data, developers must leave some contact information for potential bugs and a website that may explain the extension in more detail.

-A strict approach like this has its goal to minimize uninstall rates, lower the rate of bad feedback, and maintain a positive LTV for users.
+A strict approach like this aims to minimize the uninstall rates, lower the rate of bad feedback, and maintain a favorable LTV for users.

 Our industry is packed with marketers who manage to make multi-figure profits with offers such as browser extensions.
 And it’s a no-brainer that Google is the leading search engine – meaning that the bulk of such earnings came from Chrome browsers.
 So what now?

-The easiest way is to look the other way and focus on different browsers, right?
+The easiest way is to look the other way and focus on different browsers.
 Other than that, there’s the settlement to embrace this new rule and follow best practices and make good use of install badges.
-But for those who are about to definitely quit this vertical for good, there’s a tiny time window still open until the major change/shift happens.
-Here’s the timetable that might interest you and your future extension marketing efforts:
+But for those who are about to definitely quit this vertical for good, there’s a tiny time window still open until the significant change/shift happens.
+So here’s the timetable that might interest you and your future extension marketing efforts:

 As for the black-hat cowboys here, a solution awaits on the horizon.
-Let’s walk together and see what we’ll discover.
+So let’s walk together and see what we’ll discover.
 But it’s definite that on December 4th, when Google releases Chrome 71, our industry will shift and tilt and quake – but we’ll stand our ground firmly!